 The findings of my research also have conservation implications, and I collaborate with other researchers and NGOs to help inform conservation decisions, such as the design of Marine Protected Areas.

-I have been studying puffins since I started my DPhil in 2011.
+I have been studying puffins since I started my DPhil.
 My main study site is Skomer Island in Wales.
-I use miniature tracking devices to follow their movements during the non-breeding season and understand the drivers of their migratory patterns, at the individual and population level.
-I am currently leading a project investigating the foraging ecology of puffins across the Atlantic in Wales, Norway, and Iceland, with the ultimate aim to understand the drivers of dramatic population declines in the northern part of their range.
+Since 2011 I have been leading a long-term study into their migration movements, using miniature tracking devices (geolocators) to follow their movements and behaviour during the non-breeding season, in order to understand the drivers of their migratory patterns.
+Additionally, I am leading another project investigating the foraging ecology of puffins across the eastern North Atlantic (Wales, Norway, and Iceland), with the aim to understand the drivers of dramatic population declines in the northern part of their range.

 Collaborators: Dr Erpur Hansen (South Iceland Nature Research Centre), Dr Tycho Anker-Nilssen (Norwegian Institute for Nature Research ), Dr Gemma Clucas (New Hampshire University).